gsoules/MkDocs/digital-archive/docs/plugins/mapsalive.md

 #### How a hotspot passes identifiers for repeating items to the plugin

-A map hotspot passes it passes identifiers for both the non-repeating and repeating items together in a semicolon-separated list.
+A map hotspot passes identifiers for both the non-repeating and repeating items together in a semicolon-separated list.
 In the example below, the hotspot is passing `"1001;2001,2002"` to provide the non-repeating identifier `1001` and two repeating identifiers `2001` and `2002`.
 If you only want to pass repeating items, code `0` before the semicolon like this: `"0;2001,2002"`

 ![hotspot](mapsalive-9.jpg)